 Will you be driving into tractor-trailers?
 Some fork lifts are designed to work in tractor-trailers, and others are not.

 Are you in the food business?
-If you are in the food business, you should strongly conside investing in an electric forklift.
+If you are in the food business, you should strongly consider investing in an electric fork lift.